 The clouds cleared, encouraging us to walk into the town.
 At the church we noted that, just like in Kali and Kukljica, the immediate grounds circling the church were used as a cemetery, something we haven’t seen in other parts of Croatia.
 We made our way through the mix of holiday rentals and personal residences back to the ferry landing for our ride back to Zadar.

 The boat trip from Zadar to Preko (Ugljan) takes 25 minutes.
-We took the Jadrolinija ferry; tickets cost 15 kuna ($2.25 USD) each way.
+We took the Jadrolinija ferry.
+At the time of our triip, the Zadar-Ugljan ferry price was 15 kuna ($2.25 USD) each way.